replicatedhq/replicated-docs/docs/intro.md

         <p>Did You Know?</p>
     </li>
     <li>
-        <h3>Access Your Application in Compatibility Matrix Clusters</h3>
+        <h3>Integrate Compatibility Matrix into CI/CD Workflows</h3>
-        <p>You can use networking options including port forwarding, LoadBalancer services, and ingress to access applications deployed in Compatibility Matrix clusters.
-For VM-based clusters, you can also use Compatibility Matrix tunnels (Alpha) to expose NodePorts. </p>
+        <p>Integrate Compatibility Matrix into your development and release CI/CD workflows to automate the process of deploying your application to clusters for testing.</p>
     </li>
     <li>
-      <a href="/vendor/testing-ingress">Learn more</a>
+      <a href="/vendor/ci-overview">Learn more</a>
     </li>
   </ul>
 </section>